This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Pat chicken breast (4) dry with paper towels to remove any moisture from packing.
+- Chicken Prep.
+Pat chicken breast (4) dry with paper towels to remove any moisture from packing.
 Generously season both sides with salt, pepper, and Italian seasoning (1 teaspoon).

-- Reduce heat to medium-low (lower heat as needed so onions don't burn) and continue to cook, stirring often, until the onions are soft but not mushy.
+- Cook Onions.
+Add butter (2 tablespoons) to the same skillet and melt.
+Add onions and ¼ teaspoon salt.
+Reduce heat to medium-low and cook 20-25 minutes, stirring frequently, until the onions are deeply golden, sweet, and caramelized.
 Sprinkle the onions with flour (3 tablespoons) and toss to coat.

-- Add the beef (1 cup) and chicken broth (1 cup), sherry (2 tablespoons), and thyme (1/4 teaspoon) to the onions.
-Bring to a boil, scraping up any brown bits on the bottom of the pan.
-Boil for 1-2 minutes or until sauce is thick.
+- Simmer.
+Add beef broth (1 cup), chicken broth (1 cup), sherry (2 tablespoons), Worcestershire sauce (1 tablespoon), and thyme (¼ teaspoon) to the onions, scraping up any browned bits from the bottom of the skillet.
+Bring to a boil and cook 1-2 minutes, or until the sauce lightly coats the back of a spoon.

-- Add chicken back to the pan and nestle into the onion mixture.
+- Return Chicken to Pan.
+Add chicken back to the pan and nestle into the onion mixture.
 Spoon some sauce over the chicken.
 Top with Gruyere (1 cup).

 Will have to try sounds really good